11cafe/code-sandbox-mcp/README.md

 Capability:

-- Read/write code
+- Build website, read/write code in remote code sandbox
-- Execute commands in terminal to test the code and fix bugs
+- Execute commands safely in remote sandbox to test the code and fix bugs
-- Serve website code as real URL to test demo
+- Serve code as real website URL to test demo
-- Publish static html, js, css files as public URL to share
+- Publish static html, js, css files as public website URL to share

 ## Install